codespaceblog/Data-Parsing-Lab-1/README.md

 for you), without physically opening the CSV answer the following questions:

 1. What are the column header names for each column in the CSV?
-2. Hoe many records are in the CSV
+2. How many records are in the CSV
 3. What user has an unencrypted password?
 4. What is that user’s password?
 5. What is Koressa&#39;s user id?